mishelashala/zettelkasten/sources/Working Effectively with Legacy Code.md

 «Covering software means covering it with tests.
 When we have a good set of tests around a piece of code, we can make changes and find out very quickly whether the effects were good or bad.», p9

+## Test to show correctness

+«Testing done this way is really "testing to attempt to show correctness."», p10

+## Regression testing

+«In traditional terms, this is called regression testing.
+We periodically run tests that check for known good behavior to find out whether our software still works the way that it did in the past.», p10

+## We lock behavior in place

+«When we have tests that detect change, it is like having a vise around our code.
+The behavior of the code is fixed in place.
+When we make changes, we can know that we are changing only one piece of behavior at a time.
+In short, we're in control of our work.», p10

+## Importance of unit tests

+«Unit testing is one of the most important components in legacy code work.», p11

+## What unit tests care about

+«in unit testing, we are usually concerned with the most atomic behavioral units of a system.», p12

+## Procedural systems and testing functions

+«In procedural systems, it is often hard to test functions in isolation.», p12

+## OO systems and testing

+«In object-oriented systems, it is a little easier to test classes in isolation, but the fact is, classes don't generally live in isolation.», p12

+## The importance of error localization

+«As tests get further from what they test, it is harder to determine what a test failure means.», p12

+## The importance of fast tests

+«if our tests are large, execution time can be too long; our tendency will be to avoid running the tests often enough to really localize errors.», p13

+## Qualities of good tests

+	1. They run fast
+	2. They help us localize problems

+Page 13

+## To cover or not to cover, that is the question

+«The first thing to notice is that, given a choice, it is always safer to have tests around the changes that we make.», p14

+## Legacy Code Dilemma

+«When we change code, we should have tests in place.
+To put tests in place, we often have to change code.», p17

+## Breaking dependencies safely

+«When we break dependencies, we can often write tests that make more invasive changes safer.
+The trick is to do these initial refactorings very conservatively.», p17

+## Being conservative while breaking dependencies

+«Being conservative is the right thing to do when we can possibly introduce errors.», p17

+## Ugly design as result of breaking dependencies

+«When you break dependencies in legacy code, you often have to suspend your sense of aesthetics a bit.
+Some dependencies break cleanly; others end up looking less than ideal from a design point of view.», p18

 # Bibliography